Q55 What should I send a document examiner to get started

 What Should You Send to a Handwriting Expert to Get Your Case Started?

-Once you find the handwriting expert, retain them, pay them, and they agree to take your case, that person needs evidence.
-They will be waiting for all the documents needed for handwriting analysis.
+The moment you retain a handwriting expert, the most important thing you can do is start gathering evidence.
 And that evidence can come in the form of a box of papers and documents, or Christmas cards, or an email where you upload a bunch of scans to Google Drive, Dropbox, or something similar.
 But either way, most cases involve an original or a copy of the original, such as a scan, a PDF, or the documents themselves.

 What Counts as Usable Evidence

-Some people could just use your phone and take pictures of it, as long as it has a good resolution.
+You could simply take photos of the evidence with your phone, as long as it has a good resolution.
 The only suggestion I would make, whether you’re hiring me, my firm, or one of our experts, is that our testimony would perform better if you provided better evidence.
-Because we want to tell the truth and have good, substantial evidence, we can not only be truthful but also handle any resistance from a cross-examining attorney.
+Strong evidence doesn’t just support our findings.
+It also equips us to withstand any challenge from a cross-examining attorney.

-So, for example, even though it might sound like it would cost more to send us 100 documents, we don’t charge any more if you send us 100 or 5.
-Our pricing is based on the number of questioned documents in your case, not on how many comparison samples you send us.
+You might assume that sending more documents would increase your costs, but it doesn’t.
+We don’t charge any more if you send us 100 or 5.
+Our pricing is based on the number of questioned documents in your case, not on the number of comparison samples you send us.

-Think about what that looks like in practice.
+Here’s a concrete example of what evidence gathering looks like.
 Let’s say it’s your grandmother and she’s no longer with us.
 Dig through boxes, attic storage, and old files.
 Look for birthday cards, letters, checks, anything she signed or wrote while she was alive.
 The more samples you can find, the stronger our analysis will be.

 How to Get Your Evidence to Us